-Deactivation of an edit means that the state's MMIS is set so that a specific Medicaid PTP edit or MUE is not applied either to all claims or to claims from a specific type of provider.
+Deactivation of an edit allows means that the state's MES is to be reprogrammed so that a specific Medicaid PTP edit or MUE is not applied either to all claims or to claims from a specific type of provider.
 This is different from making an "individual case exception" on a single Medicaid claim.
+28